anushree200/Sudoku_multithreading/README.md

 - Assignsrc1-CO23BTECH11003.c : The source code which contains the chunk method
 - Assignsrc2-CO23BTECH11003.c : The source code which contains the mixed method
 - Assignsrc3-CO23BTECH11003.c : The source code which contains the sequential method
-- input.txt : The input file which contains the value of N, K and the sudoku to be validated
+- inp.txt : The input file which contains the value of N, K and the sudoku to be validated
-- ReadMe.pdf : The current file
+- Assgn1Readme-CO23BTECH11003.txt : The current file
-- Report.pdf : Report giving the analysis of the experiment done
+- Assgn1Report-CO23BTECH11003.pdf : Report giving the analysis of the experiment done

 ## About the Code

 ## Executing the program

+To compile and run your program, you typically enter the following command in the command prompt:

+`gcc Assignsrc1-CO23BTECH11003.c -o out -lm`

+and then, run the program with:

+`./out`

+Similarly for the other two source files.

+Make sure inp.txt is in the same folder as the source files.

 ## Getting Help
+If you are stuck and need help in understanding the code as well as for executing this C program, you may please write to the email address: co23btech11003@iith.ac.in .
+Kindly provide with details of the exact issues that you are facing to get the correct guidence.